d4n3sh/thedaneshproject/content/posts/2007-09-17-wordpress-23-plugin-compatibility-list.md

 ---
 <img loading="lazy" src="http://img212.imageshack.us/img212/1458/wp20squarebuttonhm5.gif" align="left" height="112" width="112" />

 WordPress 2.3 Release Candidate 1 will be released later today.
-Since I&#8217;m in Malaysia where it&#8217;s 13 hours ahead of the US, I will have to wait till tomorrow to read the official announcement.
+Since I'm in Malaysia where it's 13 hours ahead of the US, I will have to wait till tomorrow to read the official announcement.

 There are quite a few changes being implemented into 2.3 that are concerning a lot of people especially in the plugin compatibility area .
 The biggest change has to be the addition of Taxonomy support and the DB schema changes that come with it.